 Membranes for polishing biologically-treated wastewater

-Membrane modules used for 'polishing' (i.e. filtering residual solids downstream of the biotreatment process) are the same type as those employed in potable and pure water filtration.
-The membranes themselves are cylindrical in geometry, i.e. filaments, normally between 0.5 and 2 mm in outside diameter.
-Flow through the membrane can either be out-to-in, or 'shell-side to lumen-side', as with a hollow fibre (HF), or in-to-out ('lumen-side to shell-side').
+Membrane modules used for polishing have historically been the same type as those employed in potable and pure water filtration.
+These membranes are most often polymeric, cylindrical in geometry (i.e. filaments), and normally between 0.5 and 2 mm in outside diameter.
+Flow through cylindrical membranes can either be out-to-in, or 'shell-side to lumen-side', as with a hollow fibre (HF), or in-to-out ('lumen-side to shell-side').
 In-to-out flow through a filament is representative of the 'capillary tube' (CT) configuration, but CT modules are often referred to as 'hollow fibre' by the suppliers.

-For polishing applications, the solids concentration onto the membrane is considerably lower than for an MBR immersed hollow fibre (iHF) membrane module: <50 mg/L compared with 8–12 g/L for the MBR.
-Consequently, the membranes can be much more tightly packed in the module (Fig. 1).
+For polishing applications, the solids concentration and loading onto the membrane is considerably lower than for an MBR membrane: <50 mg/L compared with 8–12 g/L for the MBR.
+Consequently, the membranes can be much more tightly packed in the module.
 Volumetric packing densities may exceed 2000 m2 membrane area per m3 internal module volume, compared with generally less than ten times this packing density for the iHF MBR modules.
-The lower solids loading also permits higher fluxes, requiring a smaller membrane area.
+The lower solids loading also permits higher fluxes, particularly for the ceramic membranes, demanding a smaller membrane area.